clintpgeorge/ldamcmc/README.md

 * Download the package source from [Git Download Link](https://github.com/clintpgeorge/ldamcmc/archive/master.zip)
 * Unzip the dowloaded file and rename the folder **ldamcmc-master** to **ldamcmc**
-* To install this package, run ```R CMD INSTALL ldamcmc``` on the commandline
+* To install **ldamcmc** run ```R CMD INSTALL ldamcmc``` on the commandline
-* To uninstall this package, run ```R CMD REMOVE ldamcmc``` on the commandline
+* To uninstall **ldamcmc** run ```R CMD REMOVE ldamcmc``` on the commandline

 References
 ----------

+1. Blei, D. M., Ng, A. Y. and Jordan, M. I. (2003).
+Latent Dirichlet allocation.
+Journal of Machine Learning Research 3 993-1022.
+2. Chen, Z. and Doss, H. (2015).
+Inference for the number of topics in the latent Dirichlet allocation model via Bayesian mixture modelling.
+Tech. rep., Department of Statistics, University of Florida.
-1. George, C.P. and Doss, H. (2015).
+3. George, C.P. and Doss, H. (2015).
 Principled Selection of Hyperparameters in the Latent Dirichlet Allocation Model.
-Technical Report, Department of Computer and Information Science and Engineering, University of Florida
+Tech. rep., Department of Computer and Information Science and Engineering, University of Florida
-2. Chen, Z. and Doss, H. (2015).
-Inference for the Number of Topics in the Latent Dirichlet Allocation Model via Bayesian Mixture Modelling.
-Technical Report, Department of Statistics, University of Florida.
+4. Geyer, C. J. (2011).
+Importance sampling, simulated tempering, and umbrella sampling.
+In Handbook of Markov Chain Monte Carlo (S. P. Brooks, A.
+E. Gelman, G. L. Jones and X. L. Meng, eds.).
+Chapman & Hall/CRC, Boca Raton, 295-311.
+5. Griffiths, T. L. and Steyvers, M. (2004).
+Finding scientific topics.
+Proceedings of the National Academy of Sciences 101 5228-5235.

 Acknowledgements
 ----------------